swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 in identifying what you need and what parts you will use again and again, you can forget the details of how you solved this (boring) problem in the first place and direct your time to more interesting things.

-##Python is useful##
+##An anecdote: using python to get and plot data from a web interface##
 One day, a colleague of mine showed me that the MG-RAST website had an interface that would deliver a bundle of data about a dataset in response to an HTTP request.
-Specifically, the request
-http://api.metagenomics.anl.gov/metagenome_statistics/mgm4440613.3?verbosity=full
-Has tables of numbers representing the GC content, the length distribution, and high-level summaries of the taxonomic annotations of an NGS dataset.
+Specifically, the request http://api.metagenomics.anl.gov/metagenome_statistics/mgm4440613.3?verbosity=full has tables of numbers representing the length distribution, GC-content, and high-level summaries of the taxonomic annotations of an NGS dataset.
+There's lots of good data in here.
+It's encoded in JSON format. http://en.wikipedia.org/wiki/JSON
+Fortunately, there is a python module to painlessly parse JSON into a python dict of dict.
-The script ```metagenome_statistics-example.py``` contains example code that retrieves the metagenome summary data structure from the website.
-This data is in a JSON object.
-There is a python module to parse the JSON into a python dict of dict, and and plots a sequence-length distribution cotained in the response.
+The script ```metagenome_statistics-example.py``` contains example code that retrieves the metagenome summary data structure from the website, gets some of the data out of the JSON structure, and plots it.
+Python code that solves the sub-problems (retrieving data via HTTP, getting data out of JSON objects, and plotting) has already been written, so I spend my time invoking and debugging calls to these subroutines instead of finding out how to write a HTTP client or a JSON parser.

-##What to expect##
-We have to **get the data**, **get the data out of its container**, and **do something with the data**.

 ##Biopython##
+Biopython is a large collection of subroutines that do potentially useful things with biological data.
-Be sure to bookmark the Biopython Cookbook and Tutorial http://biopython.org/DIST/docs/tutorial/Tutorial.html and to cite Biopython in publications that use the tools: *Biopython: freely available Python tools for computational molecular biology and bioinformatics.* Bioinformatics.
-2009 Jun 1;25(11):1422-3. doi: 10.1093/bioinformatics/btp163. http://www.ncbi.nlm.nih.gov/pubmed/19304878?dopt=Abstract
+Biopython is described in *Biopython: freely available Python tools for computational molecular biology and bioinformatics.* Bioinformatics.
+2009 Jun 1;25(11):1422-3. doi: 10.1093/bioinformatics/btp163. http://www.ncbi.nlm.nih.gov/pubmed/19304878?dopt=Abstract and has a detailed *Biopython Cookbook and Tutorial* http://biopython.org/DIST/docs/tutorial/Tutorial.html describing many of the things that it does.

+First we will show an example of getting data from NCBI, show examples of how Biopython goes through data and what types of data objects it uses, and we will give some exercises for doing something to sequences one at a time.

-###Get the data--NCBI's EUTILS###
+###Get reference data--NCBI's EUTILS###
-One large data source is NCBI.
-NCBI provides an interface to allow automated download of various data products using HTTP GET requests.
+Sequence comparison is at the heart of bioinformatics; to do useful comparisons, you need data (sequences) against which to compare your new, exciting sequences.
+NCBI provides an interface to allow automated download of various (sequence) data products using HTTP GET requests.

-The documentation for this interface, called EFETCH, is here: http://www.ncbi.nlm.nih.gov/books/NBK25499/
+The documentation for this interface, called EUTILS, is here: http://www.ncbi.nlm.nih.gov/books/NBK25499/

-Pretty much anything you can do at an NCBI web site or search engine can be done using EUTILS -- retrieving pubmed abstracts, searching SRA for dataNGS datasets, or retrieving reference genomes.
+Pretty much anything you can do at an NCBI web site or search engine can be done using EUTILS -- retrieving pubmed abstracts, searching SRA for dataNGS datasets, searchign for and retrieving reference genomes.
 Here we will describe retrieving sequence data (protein sequences, genome sequences, or genomes with annotations) using ```efetch```.
 Other routines are described in Eutils.md.

 Biopython has subroutines that take EFETCH's options and parameters and return python objects.
 This saves us from having to write code that directly talks to NCBI's EFETCH API, freeing us to spend our time elsewhere.